salty-xiv/textbook/docs/ultimates/ucob/index.md

 nav_order: 1001
 has_children: true
 has_toc: false
-nav_exclude: true
 ---

-# Under Construction
+# The Unending Coil of Bahamut